anabaei/javalearn/examples/readme.md

 ## Trees
 * Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.

+* [Heap](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/heap) is a specialized tree-based data structure that parent value is bigger than children(heap max) and in heap min parents value is less than children

 <details>
   <summary> Graph </summary>